Corn Mazes and Fall Farm Fun for Long Island Kids

-Fall on Long Island means cooler weather and shorter days, but it also means fun seasonal activities such as hayrides and corn mazes.
+Fall on Long Island means cooler weather and shorter days, but it also means fun seasonal activities such as pumpkin picking, hayrides, and corn mazes.

-Whether you make it a race or plan your route strategically, corn mazes are fun for the whole family and they are not always scary.
+Corn mazes are fun for the whole family and rest assured that they aren't always scary.
 Many mazes and hayrides are available during the day, so even the youngest family members can enjoy these seasonal outdoor activities.

 Sign up for our weekly newsletters for more family fun delivered right to your inbox.